Tuesday’s best high school basketball performances

 Boys

-Alijah Adem, Spring Valley — The sophomore had 28 points, 14 assists, eight rebounds and five steals in an 84-72 win over Palo Verde.
+Isiaac Boykin, Desert Pines — The junior had 15 points, five assists, two rebounds and two steals in a 69-50 win over Faith Lutheran.

+Josiah Cunningham, Coronado — The sophomore scored 24 points in an 85-27 win over Palo Verde.

+Jaiden Dixon, Arbor View — The senior scored 17 points in a 74-59 win over Foothill.

+Jahmon Haylock, Foothill — The junior scored 16 points in a 74-59 loss to Arbor View.

+Emmanuel Jefferies, Pinecrest Sloan Canyon — The junior scored 18 points in a 59-56 win over Coral Academy.

-EJ Aurilio, Sierra Vista — The freshman scored 20 points in a 70-62 loss to Desert Pines.
+Peyton Neilson, Moapa Valley — The senior scored 20 points in a 55-51 loss to Boulder City.

+Rone Perlman, Coral Academy — The junior scored 16 points in a 59-56 loss to Pinecrest Sloan Canyon.

+Maximus Romero, Arbor View — The sophomore scored 17 points in a 74-59 win over Foothill.

-Gregory Burrell, Desert Pines — The sophomore had 10 points, 12 rebounds and six assists in a 70-62 win over Sierra Vista.
+Evan Tatum, Desert Pines — The junior had 14 points and 10 rebounds in a 69-50 win over Faith Lutheran.

-Pharaoh Compton, Spring Valley — The sophomore had 20 points, 11 rebounds and seven blocks in an 84-72 win over Palo Verde.
+Darrion Williams, Bishop Gorman — The senior had 12 points, 15 rebounds and six assists in an 87-50 win over Centennial.

-Taj Degourville, Durango — The sophomore scored 18 points in a 75-36 win over Faith Lutheran.

-Evan Tatum, Desert Pines — The junior had 27 points in a 70-62 win over Sierra Vista.
+Shyne Willis, Pinecrest Sloan Canyon — The junior scored 20 points in a 59-56 win over Coral Academy.

 Girls

-Abby Mathews, Lincoln County — The junior scored 19 points in a 46-23 win over White Pine.
+Kaycee Carter, Democracy Prep — The sophomore scored 15 points in a 46-38 win over Calvary Chapel.

+Phoenix Sharp, Calvary Chapel — The sophomore scored 15 points in a 46-38 loss to Democracy Prep.

-Leah Mitchell, Faith Lutheran — The junior scored 18 points in a 52-24 win over Silverado.
+Mikiah Verdum, Democracy Prep — The sophomore scored 15 points in a 46-38 win over Calvary Chapel.

 Tuesday’s scores